nuhaminzelalem/alx-pre_course/README.md

-This is my time ican win
+This is my time to learn